mcuntz/pyjams/README.rst

        * - Function/module
          - Short description
+       * - division
+         - Divide two arrays, return 'otherwise' if division by 0
+       * - div
+         - Wrapper for division
        * - elementary_effects
          - Morris measures mu, stddev and mu*
        * - functions
-         - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize.
+         - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize
        * - morris_sampling
          - Sampling of optimised trajectories for Morris measures / Elementary Effects
        * - screening
-         - Parameter screening using Morris' method of Elementary Effects.
+         - Parameter screening using Morris' method of Elementary Effects

 .. _Miscellaneous: